malinlarsson/courses/scrnaseq/labs/index.md

 ### Pagoda package

 Pagoda patway wPCA for clustering of cells.
-OBS! several steps in this tutorial takes very long to run if you work with your own dataset, a good suggestion is to start with the first steps, knn.error.model and pagoda.varnorm and let it run while working on other tutorials.
+OBS! several steps in this tutorial takes hours to run if you work with your own dataset, a good suggestion is to start with the first steps, knn.error.model, pagoda.varnorm and pagoda.pathway.wPCA and let it run while working on other tutorials.
+You can also run it with more than one core to speed things up.

 *	[Tutorial for Pagoda](pagoda_ilc)